 Not a member yet?
 Click the button below to check out the first couple of songs for free!

 The step-by-step plan I've outlined above is the place I'd recommend anyone start when they want to figure out chords and chord progressions by ear.
 It's vital that you pick up the skill of listening to a recording and finding those sounds on your fretboard.
 It might take you a while at first, but with practice you’ll get much better at it!

 It might seem like a huge project to tackle.
 But if you just spend 5 or 10 minutes every day figuring out a riff or melody, you’ll see that your skills will improve dramatically within a few weeks.
 In short, the most important thing is to take action!

 So, in this section I want to give you a quick overview of some more ear training resources to continue your ear training journey.

 Make Your Ears Awesome: Kick-Starter is the best place to get started with ear training.
 It helps you figure out 24 songs by ear with note-by-note help and instructions.
 Try the first couple of songs for free by enrolling in the sample course!

 Make Your Ears Awesome: Chord Progressions

-The third course is called Make Your Ears Awesome: Chord Progressions.
-It's similar to the ones above, except it's all focused on figuring out chord progressions by ear.
+Make Your Ears Awesome: Chord Progressions is similar to the one above, except it's all focused on figuring out chord progressions by ear.
 You'll go through 57 songs with the help of my detailed notes and instructions for each song as well as this interactive chord progression tool:

-Lastly, if you need any help learning songs by ear or if this article can be clearer or better in any way, please don't hesitate to let me know!
+If you need any help learning songs by ear or if this guide can be clearer or better in any way, please don't hesitate to let me know!
 Simply email me: just(at)stringkick.com!